evaaaaawu/evaaaaawu.com/src/content/en/css-grid-implementation-cheatsheet.md

 #### **align-self**

-- Vertical alignment of this grid content
+- Controls the vertical alignment of an individual grid item within its cell
+- Overrides the align-items value from the container

 <!-- ```css
 .item {